FingerlessGlov3s/OPNsensePIAWireguard/README.md

 You'll find your gateway names in "System: Gateways: Single", making sure its the IPv4 one.

 ***WireGuard kernel module***

+*OPNsense 23.1 onwards kernel module is now the default.*

 Since OPNsense 21.1.4, they now support the install the new kernel module implementation of WireGuard, its early days for the module and should be considered experimental.